Pope Agatho

-Pope Agatho (577 - 10th January 681) served as the bishop of Rome from 27 June 678 until his death.
+Pope Agatho (577 – 10 January 681) served as the bishop of Rome from 27 June 678 until his death on 10 January 681.
 He heard the appeal of Wilfrid of York, who had been displaced from his see by the division of the archdiocese ordered by Theodore of Canterbury.
 During Agatho's tenure, the Sixth Ecumenical Council was convened to deal with monothelitism.
 He is venerated as a saint by both the Catholic and Eastern Orthodox churches.
+He is said to have been the longest lived pope ever.

 Early life

-Little is known of Agatho before his papacy but he may have been among the many Sicilian clergy in Rome at that time, due to the Caliphate's attacks on Sicily in the mid-7th century.
+The details of Agatho's early life are uncertain.
+It has been written that he was born in Palermo, Sicily, and was a Greek, whose parents died when he was young.
+After the death of his parents, it is said that he joined the monastery of San Giovanni degli Eremiti in Palermo.
+Due to the Rashidun Caliphate's raids on Sicily that began in 652, many Sicilian clergy had fled to Rome, and Agatho may have been among them.

 He served several years as treasurer of the church of Rome.
-He succeeded Donus in the pontificate.
+He succeeded Pope Donus, and ascended to the papacy on 27 June 678, a Sunday.